fingon/tfhfs/README.md

 count of 1 is stored within 12/34/56/7890ABCDEF1234567890ABCDEF.1 file.
-This scheme scales comfortably to around 10e9 files. (**TBD**: On a raw device, you would really want minimal filesystem semantics _here_ to do that, but to e.g. cover correct flash rewrite semantics offloading that logic elsewhere seems like a sane thing to do in any case.
+This scheme scales comfortably to around 10e9 files. (**TBD**: On a raw device, you would really want minimal filesystem semantics _here_ to do that, but to cover correct flash rewrite semantics offloading that logic elsewhere seems like a sane thing to do in any case.
 I have to think about this more.)

 Another feature required from the storage layer is ability to atomically give a human-readable name to a particular hash-identified data block.
-This can be implemented by e.g. symlink and it is used to keep track of tree roots in the forest layer.
+This can be implemented using a symlink and it is used to keep track of tree roots in the forest layer.

 **NOTE**: It is possible to determine both the name of the block, and the